WarcraftPriests/df-shadow-priest/talents-top/builds.md

 # 10.1 Builds
 Very early sim results.

-_Last Updated_: 4/15/2023 - Updated Raid Builds for recent Yogg changes.
+_Last Updated_: 4/23/2023 - Updated Dungeon builds from recent Psychic Link and Mastermind changes.

 # Single Target
 Generally speaking Void Eruption builds outperform Dark Ascension builds by up to 2%.

 ## Void Eruption
 With the build below you have some options that are within margin of error of the top build.
 All of these combinations are performing better than Dark Ascension.
-- If you want Deathspeaker you can either drop Screams of the Void
+- If you want Deathspeaker you can drop Screams of the Void for a 2% damage loss to get a bit more movement.
 - If you want to pick up an extra utility point in the top section drop any point selected White.

 <details>